Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

 \subsection{Sensitivity and Robustness Analyses}

-Since \texttt{FlexLoRA} provides unbiased aggregation while maintaining communication efficiency, we further perform sensitivity and robustness analyses of \texttt{raFLoRA} and \texttt{FlexLoRA} under a range of heterogeneous settings.
+Since rank collapse makes \texttt{FlexLoRA} more sensitive to rank configurations and data heterogeneity, we compare \texttt{raFLoRA} and \texttt{FlexLoRA} under diverse heterogeneous settings to assess robustness.

-\textbf{Effect of non-IID settings.} We conduct experiments on the 20NG dataset under varying data heterogeneity settings.
-Figure~\ref{fig:ablation-niid} demonstrates that \texttt{raFLoRA} is more robust to data heterogeneity than \texttt{FlexLoRA}.
-As heterogeneity increases, \texttt{FlexLoRA} exhibits pronounced performance degradation, whereas \texttt{raFLoRA} effectively mitigates this decline and consistently achieves better performance.
+\textbf{Effect of non-IID settings.} We conduct experiments on CIFAR100 and 20NG under varying data heterogeneity settings.
+Figures~\ref{fig:acc-niid} and~\ref{fig:ablation-niid} demonstrate that \texttt{raFLoRA} is more robust to data heterogeneity than \texttt{FlexLoRA}.
+As heterogeneity increases, \texttt{FlexLoRA} exhibits pronounced performance degradation, whereas \texttt{raFLoRA} mitigates this decline and consistently achieves better performance.

-\textbf{Effect of client participation rates.} We conduct experiments on CIFAR100 under different client participation rates.
-Figure~\ref{fig:ablation-cpr} shows that \texttt{raFLoRA} maintains higher accuracy across different client participation rates.
-Increasing the participation rate does not necessarily benefit \texttt{raFLoRA}, which may indicate that reduced regularization from partial participation can increase the risk of overfitting.
+\textbf{Effect of client participation rates.} We conduct experiments on CIFAR100 with varying client participation rates.
+Figure~\ref{fig:ablation-cpr} shows that \texttt{raFLoRA} consistently outperforms \texttt{FlexLoRA}, with performance first improving and then stabilizing as more clients participate.
+When only one client participates, \texttt{raFLoRA} reduces to \texttt{FlexLoRA}, since there is no dilution of rank-wise effective contributors.

-\textbf{Effect of rank configurations.} We conduct experiments on the GSM8K dataset under different rank configurations, where conf-1 to conf-5 correspond to $\{1,16,32,48,64\}$, $\{4,16,32,48,64\}$, $\{8,16,32,48,64\}$, $\{8,16,32,48,96\}$, and $\{8,16,32,48,128\}$, respectively.
-As illustrated in Figure~\ref{fig:ablation-ranks}, \texttt{raFLoRA} demonstrates performance gains over \texttt{FlexLoRA} across all configurations and avoids the pronounced sensitivity to the minimal rank.
+\textbf{Effect of rank configurations.} We conduct experiments on CIFAR100 and GSM8K under different rank configurations, where conf-1 to conf-5 correspond to $\{1,16,32,48,64\}$, $\{4,16,32,48,64\}$, $\{8,16,32,48,64\}$, $\{8,16,32,48,96\}$, and $\{8,16,32,48,128\}$, respectively.
+As illustrated in Figures~\ref{fig:acc-config} and~\ref{fig:ablation-ranks}, \texttt{raFLoRA} demonstrates performance gains over \texttt{FlexLoRA} across all configurations and avoids the pronounced sensitivity to the minimal rank.
+Additional experiments on extended rank configurations and LoRA module insertion settings are reported in Appendix~\ref{appendix:extended-exp}.